Hemanth95/user-management/readme.md

     ```
     http://localhost:8000/docs
     ```
-3. For Autherization while accessing endpoints, do pass the token in the header
+3. For Authorization while accessing endpoints, do pass the token in the header
     ```
     Authorization : Bearer <token>
     ```

 ## API Endpoints

 - `GET /users`: Get a list of all users(only for admins).